mookid8000/DillPickle/README.md

 it should be possible to compile & run the scenario.
 All steps should be green, except the last one (depending on the value returned by
 `HappinessMeasurement.CurrentValue` of course).

-This demonstrates how testing can be done on a high level of abstraction, in a specification language that is undestandable by business people.
+This demonstrates how testing can be done on a high level of abstraction, in a specification language that is understandable by business people.
 It also demonstrates that _your job_ is to write this stuff, and then build the bridge between the action steps in the feature file and the actual business logic.
+In my experience, this is done best with the action steps as mediators, and then some custom built bridge that automates your application or whatever module you want to test.

 Now, go do the actual implementation of `VisualStudioAutomation` and `HappinessMeasurement`... :)